RoverKnight/LimpLisp/README.md

 What dis?
 ---------
 This is the repository I use for my programming class assignments.
-It's more of a garbage patch than an organized effort, as most things aren't really sorted in any way.
-Well, at least that's the case for the actually coded stuff.
+It's more of a garbage patch than an organized effort, but hey, it works (on my machine).

 What's in it for me?
 --------------------